Image courtesy of Library of Congress

 Longtime House employee, William Tyler Page started his career as a House Page in 1881.
 Page eventually became Clerk of the House.

 , for his authorship of the “American’s Creed.”
-In 1916, on the eve of the U.S. entry into World War I, Henry Sterling Chapin, the New York commissioner of education, devised a national writing competition to foster patriotism and civic responsibility among U.S. citizens.
+In 1916, on the eve of the U.S. entry into World War I, Henry Sterling Chapin, the editor of an educational journal, devised a national writing competition to foster patriotism and civic responsibility among U.S. citizens.
 Of the more than 3,000 submissions for an American creed, Page’s winning entry was described as “brief and simple but remarkably comprehensive of the best in American ideals, history, and tradition, as expressed by the founders of the Republic and its greatest statesmen and writers.”
 The House ceremony to recognize Page included Speaker of the House James Beauchamp (Champ) Clark

 of Missouri and former Speaker Joe Cannon